-Pro Tip: Many assessing authorities have “zero downside” property tax appeal policies: Homeowners’ assessed property values can only go down on appeal, never up.
+Pro Tip: Many assessing authorities have “zero downside” property tax appeal policies.
+In these, homeowners’ assessed property values can only go down on appeal, never up.
 But other jurisdictions happily raise assessed values when presented with new evidence.
 Since they’re anonymous and nonbinding, self-assessments are all the more important in these places.

 3. Collect Documentary Evidence to Support Your Claim

 Check Zillow or another reliable source for recently sold homes in your neighborhood.
 Go back 12 to 24 months.
-Look for recent sales as close to yours as possible, and as similar in size and construction too.
+Look for recent sales as close to yours as possible and as similar in size and construction.
 Wide gaps between their sale prices and your assessed value – after accounting for the assessment ratio – are red flags that warrant further investigation.
 Print or bookmark relevant listings.

 Next, use your municipality or county’s interactive property records tool to compare nearby properties’ assessed values against your own.
-Look beyond recent sales to comparable homes (same bed/bath counts and lot sizes, if possible) that have been in the same hands for a while.
+Look beyond recent sales to comparable homes – with the same bed and bath counts and lot sizes, if possible – that have been in the same hands for a while.
 If their assessed values are significantly lower than yours, that’s another red flag.
 Again, print or bookmark relevant listings for later use.

 If you can’t complete an online self-assessment, manually double-check all the house- and lot-related data points your assessing authority used to determine your property value.
 Even small errors, such as a few extra finished square feet, can increase your home’s assessed value.
 Make a list of all discrepancies.